 Travelers who take adventure trips are a whole different breed of traveler.
-Adventure travel is typically physically demanding and often fraught with personal danger, rustic accommodations, and unfamiliar foods consumed in remote locations.
-Adventure travel insurance plans are those that include coverage for adventurous activities like hang gliding, diving, skiing, and mountaineering (to name just a few), so it’s important for adventure travel tourists to purchase a plan that includes coverage for their planned activities.
+Adventure travel is physically demanding and often fraught with personal danger, rustic accommodations, and unfamiliar food in remote locations.
+Adventure travel insurance plans include coverage for activities like hang gliding, diving, skiing, and mountaineering (to name just a few).
+It’s important for adventure travel tourists to purchase a plan that includes coverage for their planned activities.

 Some of the unexpected things that can go wrong on an adventure tour include the following:

-You’ve long planned a SCUBA trip in the Cayman Islands, but the week before you are schedule to leave, a hurricane wipes out your destination – when a natural disaster strikes, having trip cancellation coverage can ensure you’ll receive a refund of your pre-paid trip costs so you can reschedule your trip for another time.
+You’ve long planned a SCUBA trip in the Cayman Islands, but the week before you are schedule to leave, a hurricane wipes out your destination.
+When a natural disaster strikes, having trip cancellation coverage can ensure you’ll receive a refund of your pre-paid trip costs.
+You can reschedule your trip for another time.

-While heli-skiing in Canada, you miss an important turn and are physically disabled – severe injuries can happen to even the most experienced athletes, and if you are injured to the point of disability, will you have the coverage you need to pay your bills back home?
+While heli-skiing in Canada, you miss an important turn and become physically disabled.
+Severe injuries can happen to even the most experienced athletes.
+If you are injured to the point of disability, how will you pay your bills back home?

 What coverage do you need as a adventure travel tourist?

-Evacuation and repatriation coverage provides the coordination and funds necessary to arrange for a medically necessary evacuation or to return your body home for burial.
+Evacuation and repatriation coverage – coordination and funds for a medically necessary evacuation or to return your body home.
 (Review the details of evacuation and repatriation coverage.)

-Medical coverage provides advance payments or reimbursement for medical and dental care received on your trip – even in a foreign country.
-(Review the details of medical coverage.)
+Medical coverage – advance payments or reimbursement for medical and dental care received on your trip (even in a foreign country).

-Financial default coverage provides reimbursement for your pre-paid non refundable trip costs when a travel supplier ceases operations.
+Financial default coverage – reimbursement for your pre-paid non refundable trip costs when a travel supplier ceases operations.
 (Review the details of financial default coverage.)

-Trip cancellation coverage provides reimbursement of your pre-paid non refundable trip costs when the trip has to be cancelled for a covered reason.
+Trip cancellation coverage – reimbursement of your pre-paid non refundable trip costs when it has to be cancelled (for a covered reason).
 (Review the details of trip cancellation coverage.)

-AD&D coverage provides a lump sum payment to you or to your family if you are disabled or die on your adventure trip.
+AD&D coverage – a lump sum is paid to your family if you are disabled or die on your adventure trip.
 (Review the details of AD&D coverage.)

-Travel delay coverage provides a per-day amount for unexpected lodging, meals and transportation when your travel is delayed a certain number of hours for a covered reason.
+Travel delay coverage – a per-day amount for lodging, meals and transportation when your travel is delayed (for a covered reason).
 (Review the details of travel delay coverage.)